clementbiron/dfwp_tools/README.md

 Warning: it's a draft copy, please don't use before checking the code and adpat it

-## Features
-- Export local database and rename url
-- Copy local backup of database to remote server via scp
-- Import databse in the remote server

 ## Use :
 bash export.sh